Ty France Player Props: Mariners vs. Marlins

 Ty France At The Plate

-- France leads Seattle with a slugging percentage of .438, fueled by 27 extra-base hits.
+- France leads Seattle with an OBP of .350, plus a team-best slugging percentage of .433.

-- Among the qualifying hitters in MLB action, his batting average ranks 30th, his on-base percentage ranks 42nd, and he is 72nd in the league in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 37th, his on-base percentage ranks 43rd, and he is 82nd in the league in slugging.

-- France enters this game on a eight-game hitting streak.
-In his last games, he's hitting .400 with one homer.

-- Looking at the 64 games he has played this year, he's went deep in five of them (7.8%), and in 2.2% of his trips to the dish.
+- In 7.7% of his games this year, he has homered, and 2.1% of his trips to the plate.

-- France has had at least one RBI in 34.4% of his games this season (22 of 64), with two or more RBI seven times (10.9%).
-He has also accounted for three or more of his team's runs in two contests.
+- France has driven in a run in 22 games this year (33.8%), including seven games with more than one RBI (10.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.